PaulleDemon/PaulleDemon/README.md

 Here go through this blog I wrote on AWS just for you: https://github.com/PaulleDemon/AWS-deployment

-### Cool trick you probably didn't know on github.:
+### Cool trick you probably didn't know on Git Hub.:
-Go to a repository and hit the `.` key and watch the repository open in Web VsCode
+Go to a repository hit the `.` key and watch the repository open in Web VsCode

 ------